 Just like the entertainment listed above, senior living places offer recreational activities for anyone, with any activity level.
 A huge positive for Las Vegas retirement is that many of these activities can be done outdoors, where you can soak up all the sunshine while you’re having fun.

-Whether you’re looking for an individual activity or even a team sport, there’s something out there for you that fits with your goals.
+Whether you’re looking for an individual activity or even a team sport, there’s something out there for you that fits your goals.
 Here are a few of the recreational fan favorites amongst retirement community residents…

 - Outdoor Activities